-An order is required to be passed directing the amount and tax (CGST-SGST or IGST) to be deposited.
-Please note that the amount so paid (as above) are deemed to be final (section 129(5)) but it is important to note that such payment can be made 'under protest' though there is no express provision to do so.
-No collection of amount can be without recourse of review or appeal.
-Issue that arises is whether officer intercepting the conveyance is authorized to make a detailed 'assessment' of the tax applicable.
-And if not, will not the determination made be inaccurate and even arbitrary as it is not as per provisions dealing with determination of tax.
-It would be trite in law to consider that the amount determined is a deposit and subject to review and appeal where the aggrieved party is free to go into all aspects of this entire detention but after securing release of the detained goods.
+it is important to note that such payment can be made 'under protest' though there is no express provision to do so.
+No collection of amount can be made without recourse of review or appeal.
+The issue that arises is whether the officer intercepting the conveyance is authorized to make a detailed 'assessment' of the tax applicable.
+If not, will not the determination made be inaccurate and even arbitrary as it would not be as per provisions dealing with determination of tax.
+It would be trite in law to consider that the amount determined is a deposit and subject to review and appeal where the aggrieved party is free to go into all aspects of detention but after securing release of the detained goods.
 Care must be taken to ensure completeness of the documentation during transit.
 Larger the dealer, greater the responsibility and lesser the tolerance for compliance failure which may be contrary to popular belief that minor errors are expected in large scale operations.